The Best Tools to Run an Online Media Contest

 - This type of social media contest can get crazy high engagement and tons organic reach, and with Wishpond you can set up a photo caption contest (along with many other types of contests) simply and without a lot of tech knowledge.

-- Another feature that I really like about Wishpond is that you can download their analytics into an Excel spreadsheet.
+- You can download their analytics into an Excel spreadsheet.
 This allows you to slice and dice the data from your contest in ways you can’t do with many other programs.

 Woobox is another contest platform that is specifically geared towards social media.
-It’s especially great to use in Facebook.
-I love that it has ready-made campaigns, because it means that even people who have never run a social media contest before can get started quickly.
+It’s especially great to use on Facebook.
+We love that it has ready-made campaigns because it means that even people who have never run a social media contest before can get started quickly.

 - Ready-made templates include coupons, sweepstakes and personality quizzes.